swordey/cpp_tmp/README.md

-# C++ Interesting Template Metaprograms
+# C++ Useful Template Metaprogramming Ideas
-This repository is about interesting template metaprograms.
+This repository is about useful template metaprogramming.
+I am collecting here useful snippets for the future.

 ## Types
 * Recursive Class Generation